 Not all ESD-safe swab handles are created equal:

-- Black ESD-safe swab handles – These are usually polypropylene that is saturated with conductive carbon black pigment.
+- Black ESD-safe swab handles – These are usually polypropylene saturated with conductive carbon black pigment.
 They effectively dissipate the static charge but the pigment can leave a conductive black or gray mark, which may cause electrical problems.

 - Clear and cloudy translucent ESD-safe swab handles - These generally contain acrylic, which can partially dissolve, become sticky, swell and soften when used with aggressive solvents like toluene or acetone